spotinst/help/src/docs/elastigroup/tools-integrations/elastic-mapreduce/README.md

 There are several advantages to running EMR with Spot including:

 - Optimization between cost reduction and processing time
-- Support of an on-demand instance as master
+- Support of an on-demand instance as primary
 - In some cases, Spot creates more than one task instance group resulting in further cost reduction.

 ## What’s Next?